smarthomej/addons/bundles/org.smarthomej.binding.irobot/README.md

 | 76    | Hardware problem detected |

 ## Cleaning specific regions

 You can clean one or many specific regions of a given map by sending the following String to the command channel:

 ```
  cleanRegions:<pmapId>;<region_id1>,<region_id2>,..
 ```

-The easiest way to determine the pmapId and region_ids is to monitor the last_command channel while starting a new mission for the specific region with the iRobot-App.
+The easiest way to determine the `pmapId` and `region_id`s is to monitor the last_command channel while starting a new mission for the specific region with the iRobot-App.

 ## Known Problems / Caveats